Alex Chapple, shares her thoughts on the biggest trends facing the recruitment industry in the next 12 months

 Another one I think I’d say is learning how to really listen in interviews and not just asking the classic interview questions, but really trying to get to know somebody.
 Because skills can be taught.
 Obviously, you don't want to hire somebody that is totally inappropriate but you want to hire someone that's going to fit in with the team, bring a diverse perspective, the right energy, and the right skills - then you can grow that person.

-Alex is a seasoned communications professional, event planner and passionate people person with experience in both public and private sector companies and organizations.
+Alex is a seasoned communications professional, event planner and passionate people person with experience in both public and private sector companies and organisations.
 She is focused on recruiting top notch team members and loves connecting people with roles where they excel.
 Alex served three years on the board of the Osprey Community Foundation in Nelson, BC and also sat on the Communications Committee for the Dalai Lama Centre for Peace and Education in Vancouver leading the international media relations team for the 2006 visit of His Holiness the Dalai Lama.
 Alex loves interior design, travel, camping and being outside.